dvzrd/vue-dashboard/README.md

 * Look into `styled-componets` to see how this was accomplished with react.
 * Look into `vue-styled-components` to resolve open issue regarding [ThemeProvider](https://github.com/styled-components/vue-styled-components/issues/26)

+### UI/UX Improvements

+* Make `field-types` and `field-groups` into collapsible sidebars, affixed to the dashboard.
+Will need to share state with the dashbard sidebar.

 ## Documentation